 Then work on continuing it.

 It doesn’t have to be hard or extensive.
-You don’t have to meditate for 3 hours a day.
-But discipline is needed, and through that spiritual discipline, you can benefit greatly in terms of physical relaxation, emotional stability, and mental serenity.
+You don’t have to meditate for 3 hours a day, but discipline is needed.
+Through that spiritual discipline, you can benefit in terms of physical relaxation, emotional stability, and mental serenity.

-If you are brand new to the spiritual path, check out this blog post to help you get started developing your spiritual practice:
+If you are brand new to the spiritual path, check out this blog post to help you develop your spiritual practice: